Vedant1280/XClone/README.md

 4. **Tweeting**
    - Users can compose and post tweets, expressing their thoughts, opinions, and experiences with ease.

-5. **Timeline View**
-   - Enabled users to view tweets from individuals they follow, creating a personalized timeline tailored to their interests.

 ## Technologies Used